 Tool, to support the area of need.
 Strategies and resources used might include: specific seating; visual timetables; differentiation of tasks or expected outcomes; catch-up or booster groups; small group support, or changes to their physical environment to support children with hearing or visual impairments.
-At this stage, the child will be placed on the SEND Monitoring list.
 For the majority of pupils, Universal, High-Quality Teaching will be enough to return them to a position where they are making normal progress.

 If a child still fails to make progress, and it is believed that the child requires additional or different support beyond the classroom practice available to pupils of the same age, then the class teacher will refer back to the Quick Checker Document and take guidance from the relevant SEN Support sections of the Somerset Graduated Response Tool, to plan a more personalised, 1:1, and targeted approach for support.
 In this case, advice may be sought from the SENDCo, Mr Dave Reynolds, and the child will be monitored and assessed using an ASSESS - PLAN - DO - REVIEW (APDR) cycle.
 In this, focusing on the identified areas of need, interventions are then planned, and targets are set by the classroom teacher, to meet these specific needs.
 After working on these targets for, typically, 10 weeks in the 1st Round of the APDR cycle, a review takes place to assess whether the targets have been met or not.
-Additional support during this phase might be in the form of specialist, personalized computer programs, such as ELSA, Nessy Reading and Spelling, or participation in personalized or small group phonics, spelling, maths, reading, social or anxiety support interventions.
+Additional support during this phase might be in the form of specialist, personalized computer programs, such as Nessy Reading and Spelling, or participation in personalized or small group phonics, spelling, maths, reading, social or anxiety support interventions.